Axis of Evil Comedy Tour

 The Axis of Evil Comedy Tour is a comedy tour featuring four Middle Eastern comedians and special guest comedians.
 The tour's name is derived from a speech by US President George W. Bush which designated Iraq, Iran, and North Korea as the "axis of evil".
 The tour started on 11 November 2005.
 The group jokes about their culture along with being Middle Eastern in America.
 All of the comedians state that their lives changed considerably with 9/11, with one member, Egyptian American Ahmed Ahmed, whose name matches the alias used by an Osama bin Laden henchman, noting that he is frequently stopped by airport immigration officials on suspicion of terrorism – including a 12-hour stint in a jail in Las Vegas.
 On 10 March 2007, they were given their own Comedy Central special.
 The group broke up in 2011.

 The group's current-events sense of humor has attracted media attention.
 They have been interviewed by CNN, NPR, The New York Times, and Time, among others.
-They toured in several Midddle East countries with Showtime Arabia.
+They toured in several Middle East countries with Showtime Arabia.
 King Abdullah II of Jordan has attended their show in Jordan and has conveyed his appreciation of their work.

 Background

-The Axis of Evil Comedy Tour was founded by standup comedian Ahmed Ahmed, to wield jokes as weapons and combat post-9/11 prejudice in the United States.
-Along with Ahmed, the featuring comedians (Maz Jobrani and Aron Kader) had their own personal accounts of racist experiences that they have undergone within the United States, and used these stories as material for the comedy tour.
+The Axis of Evil Comedy Tour was founded by standup comedian Ahmed Ahmed, to use jokes to combat post-9/11 prejudice in the United States.
+Along with Ahmed, Maz Jobrani and Aron Kader had their own personal accounts of racist experiences that they have undergone within the United States, and used these stories as material for the comedy tour.

-Ahmed Ahmed, the Egyptian American and founder of the group, believed that post-9/11 standup material should be tested in the Middle East before traveling anywhere else.
-Before the group had even been formed, Ahmed had been hired to perform a private show in Dubai, to fundraise and put Palestinian kids through medical school.
-This led to the tour he called the "Axis of Evil Tour", in which he featured comics Maz Jobrani, Aron Kader, and himself to travel the United States with the aim to stop stereotyping and prejudice towards Middle Easterners through a comedic approach.
+Ahmed Ahmed, the Egyptian American founder of the group, believed that post-9/11 standup material should be tested in the Middle East before traveling anywhere else.
+Before the group had even been formed, Ahmed had been hired to perform a private fundraiser in Dubai to benefit Palestinian medical students.
+This led to the tour he called the "Axis of Evil Tour", in which he along with comics Maz Jobrani and Aron Kader traveled the United States with the aim to stop stereotyping and prejudice towards Middle Easterners through a comedic approach.

-Jamil Abu-Wardeh, the producer of the Axis of Evil, was the one who brought the tour back to its origin, the Middle East.
+Jamil Abu-Wardeh, the producer of the Axis of Evil, brought the tour back to its origin, the Middle East.
 There, the comedy tour gained two additional members, Nemr Abou Nassar and Wonho Chung.
-Wonho was known especially for his ability to present the material in Arabic, despite having a Korean descent.
-His ability to speak in Arabic and other languages, as well as his charisma made him a vital addition of the tour.
-Nemr performed in five sold-out shows, during each of which his performance received a standing ovation.
+Chung was known especially for his ability to present the material in Arabic, despite having a Korean descent.
+His ability to speak in Arabic and other languages, as well as his charisma, made him a notable addition to the tour.
+Nassar performed in five sold-out shows, during each of which his performance received a standing ovation.
 The tour featured performances in Kuwait, UAE, Lebanon, Bahrain, and other Arab countries.

 According to The New York Times, the result was a success, beginning with the selling out of numerous performances from the first one at Lisner Auditorium at George Washington University.